 Methadone maintenance resented a reversal of the tapproach to treating drusaid David F. Musto, MD turer at Yale and expert policy.
-A 1919 Supreme sion had established thalone did not justify physician didicts with opioids.
-Becision, some physicians had acting opioids to treat individual opioid addiction.
+A 1919 Supreme sion had established thalone did not justify physical policies, some physicians had acting opioids to treat indopioid addiction.